Constrained Ergodic optimization for generic continuous functions: Prevalent uniqueness

 \section{Prevalent uniqueness}

 In this paper we focus on generic property of continuous functions in constrained setting.
 On the other hand, measure-theoretic ``typicality" which is known as {\it prevalence} is also important.
-A subset $\mathcal{P}$ of $C(X,\mathbb{R})$ is {\it prevalent} if there exists a compactly supported Borel probability measure $m$ on $C(X,\mathbb{R})$ for every $f\in C(X,\mathbb{R})$ the set $f+\mathcal{P}$ has full measure.
+A subset $\mathcal{P}$ of $C(X,\mathbb{R})$ is {\it prevalent} if there exists a compactly supported Borel probability measure $m$ on $C(X,\mathbb{R})$ such that the set $f+\mathcal{P}$ has full $m$-measure for every $f\in C(X,\mathbb{R})$.

 Prevalent uniqueness of maximizing measures for continuous functions in the literature on (unconstrained) ergodic optimization is recently established by Morris \cite[Theorem 1]{Mor21}.
 Moreover the result is generalized to more abstract statement, which yields prevalent uniqueness in constrained setting.